davidnvq/me_recognition/README.md

 # CapsuleNet for Micro-expression Recognition

+# This repository was forked from the repository of the paper authors
+## However, I trained the model and saved it, along with model weights (state) and scores files in "trained" folder

 ## Description
 > This is the source code for the paper **CapsuleNet for Micro-expression Recognition** joining the second Facial Micro-Expression Grand Challenge for Micro-expression Recognition Task.